The Problem

 Loss of income, low wages or unemployment: Any disruption for low-income families – unexpected illness and medical expenses, unemployment, divorce, loss of transportation, etc. – can create a financial crisis that results in loss of housing.

-Lack of affordable housing: The average rent for a two-bedroom apartment in Orlando requires an hourly wage of over $21.08 – putting it out of reach for many working poor.
-A couple who are both employed full-time at minimum wage ($8.25 per hour) can face significant hardship, preventing them from meeting their other basic needs, such as nutrition and health care, or saving for their future.
-(Source)
+Lack of affordable housing: The average rent for a two-bedroom apartment in Orlando is $2,300, putting it out of reach for many working poor.
+A couple who are both employed full-time at minimum wage ($13 per hour) can face significant hardship, preventing them from meeting their other basic needs, such as nutrition and health care, or saving for their future.

 Substance abuse or mental illness: A common stereotype of the homeless population is that they are all alcoholics or drug abusers.
 The truth is that a high percentage of homeless people do struggle with substance abuse — but it is both a cause and a result of homelessness, often arising after people lose their housing.
 For many homeless individuals, substance abuse co-occurs with mental illness as a way to self-medicate.